nateReiners/ReactNativeReduxChallenge/README.md

 ##TESTING INSTRUCTIONS

-- Make sure you've followed the
+- Make sure you've followed the React Native
 [setup instructions](https://facebook.github.io/react-native/docs/getting-started.html) provided by our friends at Facebook.
 - Clone this repo to your machine
 - Navigate to RedditViewer in terminal and run `npm install`